 “Fiji is a favorite destination of mine.
 The people are welcoming, you feel as if you are family, making it hard to go home.
 The resort is surrounded by lush greenery and flowers, has an excellent sunset each evening, the rooms are spacious and comfortable, and the staff creates a relaxing atmosphere.
 North Fiji diving is one of the top destinations in the world with some of the most colorful soft corals anywhere, large pelagics, small interesting critters, and tons of life on every dive site.”

 The dive season in Fiji is year-round.
 Between July and December, the water is at its clearest (approx. 70-130 feet), however, this period is when the water is coolest averaging around 80-83.
 Highly suggested to bring a 3mm wetsuit with you, 5mm if you get cold easily.

-The current in Fiji is 240 volts, AC 50Hz, with three-pin power points.
-You will need to bring an adapter.
+The current in Fiji is 240 volts AC 50Hz with three-pin power points – the same as in Australia and New Zealand.
+You will need to bring adapters with you

 Please ensure your passport is valid for at least 6 months after your return to your country of origin.